KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights/README.md

 Lights define light sources within a scene.

 `ambient` lights are not transformable and, thus, can only be defined on the scene.
-All other lights are contained in nodes and inherit the transform of that node.
+All other lights are contained in nodes and inherit the translation and rotation of that node.
+Note that all lights ignore the scale of a node.

 A conforming implementation of this extension must be able to load light data defined in the asset and has to render the asset using those lights.

 ### Defining Lights

-Lights are defined within an dictionary property in the glTF manifest file, by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_lights` property with a `lights` array inside it.
+Lights are defined within a dictionary property in the glTF manifest file, by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_lights` property with a `lights` array inside it.

 Each light defines a mandatory `type` property that designates the type of light (`ambient`, `directional`, `point` or `spot`).
 The following example defines a white-colored directional light.